drisso/mbkmeans/hdf5BiocQuestion.md

 ```

 The question is whether in creating methods for these types of objects, is the best practice to use `DelayedArray` (since they both inherit from this class, while `HDF5Matrix` doesn't inherit from `DelayedMatrix`)?
-The downside is that there might be objects that would be arrays but not matrices that might break some function -- is this a realistic concern?
+The conceptual downside is that there might be objects that would be `DelayedArray` but not either of these classes that might break some function -- is this a realistic concern or is the role of `DelayedArray` to be the a virtual class for both?

-The other option is to always use `DelayedMatrix` since this class always seems to be recognized, but I don't know if the `setMethod` would recognize this.
-Also, it makes the function less general if calling directly on `HDF5Matrix`, and not on the `assay` of a `SummarizedExperiment`.
+Another option is to always use `DelayedMatrix` since this class always seems to be recognized, but I don't know if the methods dispatch  would recognize this [I guess I should test it?].
+Also, it makes the function less general since it wouldn't work if calling directly on a `HDF5Matrix` object, and not on the `assay` of a `SummarizedExperiment`.

+And the last option is to make a class union of `DelayedMatrix` and `HDF5Matrix` (and again, is there already a virtual class for these?).